"IT

 today I'm going to wear my hair in a pony tail.

+So she did.
 And she had a

 Fun Day!